Channel Estimation for FAS-assisted Multiuser mmWave Systems: L3SCR

-The above DFT-based estimation is coarse because its performance is limited by the resolution $\frac{1}{M}$, which is discrete.
-If $M$ is not large enough, there may be an obvious gap between the estimated angle and the real one.
-Thus, with the estimated number of paths ${\hat L_u}$ and power peak indices $\{{\hat m}_1, \dots, {\hat m}_{\hat L_u}\}$, we further improve the performance by employing the angular rotation operation to compensate the angular mismatch \cite{fan2018angle}.
+The above DFT-based estimation is coarse and its performance is limited by the resolution $\frac{1}{M}$.
+With the estimated number of paths ${\hat L_u}$ and power peak indices $\{{\hat m}_1, \dots, {\hat m}_{\hat L_u}\}$, we further improve the performance by employing the angular rotation operation to compensate the angular mismatch \cite{fan2018angle}.
 Define the angular rotation matrix as

 where $\psi \in [ - \frac{1}{2M}, \frac{1}{2M} ]$ is the rotation parameter.
 Applying both the DFT and angular rotation matrices to $\frac{1}{\sqrt{MK}} {\hat {\bm H}}_{u, {\text {LS}}}$, we then obtain